 A diary does not have to be written, it could just as well be in the format of a weekly drawing using watercolors.
 Or maybe you decide on using calligraphy for the headings of your entries, as a means of keeping it fun and rewarding to keep a diary.

-9. Invest in a journal that is special to you
+9. Invest in a diary, notebook or journal that is special to you

 When you select your journal, make sure the paper quality matches your pen.
 This is especially important if you are going to use a fountain pen, as you might have problems with the pen bleeding through the paper in an unwanted fashion.